redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_3_DMN_Decision_Service.md

 * The correct **model-namespace** value
 * **Two inputs** that we will need to provide to invoke the decision service : *Driver* and *Violation*
 * **Two different decisions** that we can trigger *“Fine”* and *“Should driver be suspended?”*
-* If we navigate back to the DMN for the decision, and we choose the “**Data Model (Types)**” tab, we can see what properties we can set on the input models
+* If we navigate back to the DMN for the decision, and we choose the **Data Model (Types)** tab, we can see what properties we can set on the input models

 ![Data Model Properties](images/lab23_datamodel_props.png)

-5. With that information (and based on the Decision Manager documentation), we can now move on to executing the DMN using the POST method body in the Swagger UI:
+5. With that information (and based on the Decision Manager documentation), we can now move on to executing the DMN using the POST method body in the Swagger UI (more details on executing DMN models through the REST API are available in the [Decision Manager Documentation](https://access.redhat.com/documentation/en-us/red_hat_decision_manager/7.6/html/designing_a_decision_service_using_dmn_models/dmn-execution-con#dmn-execution-rest-proc) ):